sci-comp/SceneBuilder/README.md

 # Introduction

-SceneBuilder is a system for efficiently building 3D scenes in Godot.
+SceneBuilder is a 3D level design tool and asset browser, together with a set of common productivity commands

 Scene builder is logically divided into two main parts: scene builder commands and the scene builder dock.